GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Internet of Things (IoT) has revolutionized modern connectivity, driving transformative change across diverse industries, including smart healthcare, autonomous vehicles, smart agriculture, industrial assets monitoring, logistics, disaster response, among others \cite{jouhari2023survey, 9509294, 11045680, A_I_Ahmed_10817295}.
-As the number of connected IoT devices expands exponentially, with an anticipated projection of about 125 billion devices by 2030 \cite{fakhruldeen2024enhancing}, the total energy consumption associated with these connected devices also rises significantly.
-Therefore, achieving energy-efficient IoT communication frameworks has become a vital concern, aligned directly with the United Nations Sustainable Development Goal 7, which advocates for the use of affordable, sustainable, and clean energy \cite{orazi2018first}.
+\IEEEPARstart{T}{he} Internet of Things (IoT) has transformed connectivity across numerous sectors, enabling widespread applications in smart systems and beyond \cite{11037543}.
+With the number of connected IoT devices projected to reach approximately 125 billion by 2030 \cite{fakhruldeen2024enhancing}, global energy consumption is escalating rapidly.
+Consequently, developing energy-efficient IoT communication frameworks has emerged as a critical priority, directly supporting United Nations Sustainable Development Goal 7 on affordable and clean energy \cite{orazi2018first}.

-Moreover, low-power wide area networks (LPWANs) have emerged as key enablers for sustainable IoT communication, offering extensive coverage with reduced power consumption \cite{etiabi2023spreading}.
-While license-based technologies such as narrowband IoT (NB-IoT) and long-term evolution for machines (LTE-M), which use cellular networks, provide high reliability at higher costs, unlicensed-based alternatives such as LoRa and Sigfox offer superior energy efficiency and cost-effectiveness.
-Specifically, LoRa has shown promise and excels through its chirp spread spectrum modulation and adaptive spreading factors, achieving exceptional energy performance \cite{su2018energy, zourmand2019internet}.
+In response to this, Low-Power Wide Area Networks (LPWANs) have emerged as key enablers for sustainable IoT, offering expansive coverage with minimal power requirements \cite{jouhari2023survey}.
+The LPWAN landscape is generally divided into two paradigms based on spectrum utilization.
+Licensed technologies, such as Narrowband IoT (NB-IoT) and Long-Term Evolution for Machines (LTE-M), leverage established cellular infrastructure to provide high reliability, although at the expense of significant deployment and subscription costs.
+In contrast, unlicensed solutions like Long Range (LoRa) prioritize energy autonomy and cost-effectiveness, making them ideal for large-scale green deployments.
+LoRa, in particular, excels by leveraging Chirp Spread Spectrum (CSS) modulation and adaptive spreading factors to dynamically balance communication range and data rate \cite{10183362}.